tomcl/ADDIE/README.md

 * To update the tool versions (not normally needed) edit `dotnet-tools.json`.
 * To change the dotnet packages used (advanced) change `paket.dependencies` at top level **and** `paket.references` in the directory of the relevant `.fsproj` file.
 Currently dotnet packages are not pinned to versions so latest compatible versions are always used.
 This is probably wrong but seems to work well.
 * To interface to a new Node package from F# see the excellent [Fable documentation](https://fable.io/docs/communicate/js-from-fable.html).
 The **best** way to do this is to write an F# interface file which provides static typing (like a typescript definition file).
 In fact there is a wonderful automatic converter [ts2fable](https://github.com/fable-compiler/ts2fable) which generates F# interfaces from typescript `.d` files.
 This works well, but manual adjutsment is needed for anything complex.
-See [the Electon API interface](https://github.com/tomcl/issie/blob/master/src/Renderer/Common/ElectronAPI.fs) in Issie which was generated in this way from a published electron API `.d` files - in that case the manual adjustment was quite unpleasant because Electron API is very complex.
+See [the Electon API interface](https://github.com/tomcl/addie/blob/master/src/Renderer/Common/ElectronAPI.fs) in Addie which was generated in this way from a published electron API `.d` files - in that case the manual adjustment was quite unpleasant because Electron API is very complex.
 * To understand Elmish and MVU read the excellent [Elmish book](https://zaid-ajaj.github.io/the-elmish-book/#/)
 * For more documentation on Addie in addition to XML code comments see the Addie Wiki